trampgeek/moodle-qtype_coderunner/changehistory.md

 # CHANGE HISTORY

-### 28 July 2017.
-Version 3.2.0+

-* Change DB type of templateparams to text (was char(255)) to allow for more elaborate template parameters.

-### 11 July 2017.
+### 31 July 2017.
 Version 3.2.0

 * Add allow_multiple_stdins option for advanced use of combinator templates.
   This option disables the usual behaviour of running combinator templates once for each test when any tests have standard input defined.
-When enabled the combinator is given all testcases (as when standard input is not present) and must itself manage the switching of standard inputs between tests.
+When enabled, the combinator is given all testcases (as when standard input is not present) and must itself manage the switching of standard inputs between tests.
+* Change DB type of templateparams to text (was char(255)) to allow for more elaborate template parameters.
+* Use text area for template params rather than a one-line entry field in order to cater for longer multi-line template parameters
+* Update the uocprototypes.xml file in the samples directory to the latest version.
 * Incorporate style changes from Open University (thanks Mahmoud Kassaei) for improved accessibility of the Ace editor.
-* Disable the suppression of a regrade when the same answer is submitted twice in succession.
-The suppression was introduced in version 3.1.5 but has proved confusing for question authors.

-### 5 July 2017.
-Version 3.1.5+

 * Fix bug in display of "For example" table when question has customised columns/headers.
 * Improve various tests, e.g. fork bomb.
 * Change **Runtime Error** message to just **Error** since it's not always clear what is runtime versus compile time.

 ### 23 May 2017.
 Version 3.1.5